hockeyiscool19/mom/README.md

 ### Ethics:
 I must first note that I would never use this service to fool my mother, only to show affection.
 I feel releasing this service to others could cause harm, so that I would not do.

 I view this project as a gag with a deeper twist.
 The gag is that I care enough about my mom to feel that I should give texts and spend enough effort to make this mom texter, yet I lament mundane, update texts.
-I know that in-person updates are far more interesting and valuable, yet feel social pressure to text boring how-do-you-do texts.
+I know that in-person updates are far more interesting and valuable, yet feel social pressure to text boring how-do-you-do messages.
 But this gag has a dark side, admittedly.
 This project shows just how easily we can use and missuse services such as OpenAI to spread false information to love ones and, in other scenarios, to society as well.
 These automated texts are a form of missinformation, as the bot speaks on my behalf.
-If I can make this project as an individual, so too can bad actors in group.
+If I can make this project as an individual, so too can bad actors in group and with far more impact.
 Thus, as much this mom-texter is a portfolio project, so too is a comment on our political culture.

 ### Implementing Step By Step:
 1) To implement my CLI script, I used node.js along with the readline package to ask questions and store dates.
-On the backend, the prompt function inside of cli/src/services/prompt.js would take in dates and format them to be used by the scheduler.
+On the backend, the prompt function inside of cli/prompt.js would take in dates and format them to be used by the scheduler.
 Additionally, I also containerized this script with Docker to allow me to more easily push code changes from my local machine onto the cloud.
 This Docker container would be pushed to AWS ECS.
 2) Being that I chose AWS, I used Amazon Eventbridge's Fargate to schedule running AWS ECS.
 Fargate allows you to schedule running containers.
 (I could have used Kubernetes to run containers but that would be serious overkill for my purposes.)
 3) Autogenerating texts, I used OpenAI's GPT-3 model, and I called this API using node.js with randomized prompts.
 4) I used Twilio's cloud to send texts, once again implemented by node.js code.